freedomofpress/securedrop/docs/network_firewall.rst

 Configuring Your Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If your firewall has at least 4 NICs, as the SG-4860 does, we will refer to the
+If your firewall has at least 4 NICs, we will refer to the ports as WAN, LAN,
-ports as WAN, LAN, OPT1, and OPT2.
-In this case, we can now use a
+OPT1, and OPT2.
+In this case, we can now use a dedicated port on the network
-dedicated port on the network firewall for each component of SecureDrop
+firewall for each component of SecureDrop (*Application Server*,
-(*Application Server*, *Monitor Server*, and *Admin Workstation*), so
+*Monitor Server*, and *Admin Workstation*), so you would not need a switch
-you do not need a switch like you do for a 3-NIC configuration.
+like you may for a 3-NIC configuration.

 Depending on your network configuration, you should define the following
 values before continuing.
 For the examples in this guide, we have